 In line with the Official Public Health Order to slow the spread of COVID-19, “shelter-in-place” has been issued for all San Francisco residents that is expected to be in effect until further notice.
 As a result, Department of Human Resources (DHR)’s office (located at 1 South Van Ness Avenue, 4th Floor, San Francisco, CA 94103) is currently closed to the general public.
 If you have any questions, please feel free to email the Human Resources Analyst listed on this announcement.

-IF YOU HAVE ALREADY APPLIED FOR THIS JOB ANNOUNCEMENT, YOU DO NOT NEED TO REAPPLY.
+IF YOU HAVE ALREADY APPLIED FOR THIS JOB ANNOUNCEMENT, YOUR APPLICATION IS ON FILE AND YOU DO NOT NEED TO REAPPLY.

 Under general direction, the Deputy Director for Inspection Services is responsible for the daily management, development, coordination and implementation of procedures and policies to comply with all Building, Plumbing, Electrical, Mechanical, Housing, and Disability Access Codes, technical code evaluation and at times, physical inspection of properties and construction.
 Deputy Director of Inspection Services is a high level administrative and policy influencing position that provides recommendations to other members of the Executive leadership on department goals, objectives, policy changes, staff recommendations and reorganization.
-This position also reports and consults directly with the Mayor’s Office, Boards and other departments on any issues involving the building code compliance process.
+This position also reports and consults directly with the Mayor’s Office, the Building Inspection Commission and other boards and departments on issues related to the building code compliance process.

 · Directs the development and implementation of goals, performance measures, objectives, procedures, policies and strategic plans for the Inspection Programs;